Shipley Art Gallery: Present gallery

-The original 504 paintings represented all the main European schools from the sixteenth to the nineteenth centuries.
+The original 504 paintings represented all the main European schools from the 16th to the 19th centuries.
 Since 1917, the collection has been added to, and now comprises some 10,000 items.

-The gallery holds a strong collection of 16th and 17th century Dutch and Flemish paintings, as well as 19th century British works, watercolours, prints, drawings and sculpture.
-Also featured are items of local interest, which include the popular painting by William C. Irving ((1866–1943) of "Blaydon Races" (1903) and a 1970 street scene of Redheugh Crossroads by Gateshead-born Charlie Rogers.
+The gallery holds a strong collection of 16th- and 17th-century Dutch and Flemish paintings, as well as 19th-century British works, watercolours, prints, drawings and sculpture.
+Also featured are items of local interest, which include the popular painting by William C. Irving (1866–1943) of "Blaydon Races" (1903) and a 1970 street scene of Redheugh Crossroads by Gateshead-born Charlie Rogers.

 Since 1977 the gallery has become established as a national centre for contemporary craftwork.
 It has built up one of the best collections outside London, which includes ceramics, wood, metal, glass, textiles and furniture.
 The Shipley is home to the Henry Rothschild collection of studio ceramics.
 In 2008, the Shipley opened its Designs for Life gallery which showcases the gallery's collections of contemporary craft and design.
 The Gallery also hosts a varied programme of temporary exhibitions and has a strong partnership with the V&A Museum in London.

-The Shipley Art Gallery is managed by Tyne & Wear Archives & Museums on behalf of Gateshead Council.
+The Shipley Art Gallery is managed by North East Museums on behalf of Gateshead Council.